 - A. Describe medical therapy options

-- 1. Intraocular antibiotics
+- Intraocular antibiotics

+- a.
+Culture dependent

-- B. Describe surgical therapy options
+- b.
+May need combined therapy

 - 1. Pars plana vitrectomy

 - 2. Partial or total capsulectomy

 - 3. Removal of intraocular lens (IOL) may be needed in select cases

 V. List the complications of treatment, their prevention and management